hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Atmospheric Bubble (R)

 This is a highly advanced design which allows atmospheric vehicles to enter space.
 When activated, it creates a 'bubble' in which the vehicle can travel in an artificial atmosphere.

+### Teleporter (R + C)

+Rescueland and Computerland, through combined efforts, managed to build a teleportation device.
+However, it has many problems, so is not used very often: It cannot teleport anything inside an FFG, it is a very painful process, it requires alot of power and you cannot teleport into a place that is completely closed off.

 # Military